 Still no joy?

 Failing that, a visit to a GP or an independent hearing care centre is recommended.
-A FREE ear wax check will identify the problem and you’ll receive expert advise on the best path to take.
+An ear wax check will identify the problem and you’ll receive expert advise on the best path to take.

 If all else fails, don’t lose hope.
 There are two options which are very successful and should remedy your problem.
 Micro suction and ear irrigation are tried and tested solutions, and they are available at an independent hearing care centre near you.